hkliya/2048-instructions/slides.md

 --

 # Hack Day
-## Create your own 2048 game in 10 hours
+## Create your own 2048 game in step by step

 --